 How an Attorney can Help You Increase Your VA Disability Rating

 As a veteran, there are certain situations in which you will be dissatisfied with your current disability rating and need to review and increase your rating score.
 This can occur because your condition has deteriorated since the initial disability rating review or because you believe that your service-related disability deserves a higher rating score than what was assigned.
-While the process can be difficult, an attorney can help you through the process of adjusting your disability rating through an appeal or by filing a claim for an increased rating.
+While the process can be complex, an attorney can help you through the process of adjusting your disability rating through an appeal or by filing a claim for an increased rating.
 Call or contact a disability benefits attorney in your area today to schedule an appointment to discuss your case.

 Filing an Appeal on Your Rating

-During the initial application filing, if the VA accepts your claim for disability benefits, the decision will come with a disability rating and effective date of disability.
+During the initial application filing, if the VA accepts your claim for disability benefits, the decision will come with a disability rating and the effective date of the disability.
 If you believe that the disability rating assigned in your decision letter was too low, you can file an appeal for a higher rating.
 The law allows you one year from the date of receiving the notification letter to appeal the decision by filing a Notice of Disagreement with the VA appeals system.

 Filing a Claim for an Increased Rating

-In situations in which you believe that your rating has increased due to a deterioration of your condition associated with your service-related disability, another option is to file a claim for an increased rating.
+In situations where you believe your rating has increased due to a deterioration of your condition associated with your service-related disability, another option is to file a claim for an increased rating.
 This is a good option for veterans who believe that a change in their rating is necessary after the one-year appeal window has passed.
 You can file a new claim for an increased rating score along with any supporting evidence that your condition has worsened, and the VA will treat this like any other claim for disability benefits.